Introduction: Space-Saving Kitchen Rack — Easy DIY Project

 Drilling the Holes

-- Do your very best to make the holes as vertical as possible (e.g. they should not be slanted)
+- Do your very best to make the holes as vertical as possible (i.e. the holes should be perpendicular to the surface)

 - Make the hole just slightly smaller than the outside diameter of your bolt, ensuring a solid fit that won't wobble or jiggle.
 The threads on the bolt will catch on the wood and pull the bolt into the extra space like a screw.